-State variables, that is, capital and labor, grow at an exponential rate, after an initial period where movement size decreases.
-Note that the scale is logarithmic, and that the notation 3e+33 denotes $3\cdot 10^{33}$
+State variables, that is, capital and labor, grow at an exponential rate.
+Note that the scale is logarithmic, and that the notation 3e+33 denotes $3 \cdot 10^{33}$

 D.2 Spending rates

 Spending also grows exponentially, with spending on movement building and on wages doing so at similar rates, and direct spending growing much more slowly.